School Counseling Program: Frequently Asked Questions

 The WWU school counseling program is also approved by the State of Washington to offer a K-12 ESA Residency certificate in school counseling.

-No. The WWU School Counselor Program is offered on the campus in Bellingham only.
+No. The WWU School Counseling Program is offered on the campus in Bellingham only.

 The program does not lend itself to part time study because of the highly structured nature of the practicum and internship experiences.
 With only a few exceptions, required classes are taught during the day during the fall, winter, and spring quarters.